The Second Time Around (1961 film)

-The Second Time Around is a 1961 American CinemaScope Comedy Western film starring Debbie Reynolds as a widow who relocates her family from 1911 or 1912 New York to the Arizona Territory.
+The Second Time Around is a 1961 American CinemaScope Comedy Western film starring Debbie Reynolds as a widow who relocates her family from 1912 New York to the last contiguous state, of the Union, Arizona Territory.
 It is based on the novel Star in the West by Richard Emery Roberts.

 The film co-stars Andy Griffith and Steve Forrest.
 It was directed by Vincent Sherman.

 Plot

 Lu Rogers, recently widowed, leaves her children in New York with her mother-in-law in 1911 and travels west to take a job she has been offered.
 Upon arriving in Arizona, the job falls through, so rancher Aggie Gates tries her out as a hired hand.

 The resourceful Lu succeeds at work and catches the eye of two potential suitors, Dan Jones, a saloon owner, and Pat Collins, a rancher.
 A crooked sheriff is exposed by Lu, who is shocked by being offered his job.
 The humiliated sheriff pulls a holdup and kidnaps her.

 A posse is formed and comes to Lu's rescue.
 She receives reward money and uses it to send for her kids.
 Dan wins her hand, while Pat accepts her badge.